Hmm67/HungerGamesBatch/README.md

 # HungerGamesBatch
-A hunger games simulator coded entirely in batch, current WOP
+Hunger games simulator coded entirely in batch, current WIP Fork this README file if you have any suggestions